Digital Pedagogy

 - Primary Instructor Applicant’s Name, UR Email, School/Department

-- How many instructors will be evaluating this tool?
+- How many instructors will be evaluating this item?

-- Course(s) for which this funding request is made:
+- Course(s) for which this funding request is made.
+Please submit this information for each course that will use this item.

-Name of software or service (“tool”) requested.
-(If possible, please provide link to software’s website)
+- Name of item (equipment, software, or service) requested.
+(If possible, please provide a link to the item’s website.)

-Please explain your hopes for how the proposed software / service may enhance or improve learning in your course.
-If any of your course’s learning objectives may be affected by the proposed evaluation, please note which ones.
+- Please explain your goals for how the proposed item may enhance or improve learning in your course.

-- How will the software/service help promote inclusive and equitable teaching practices?
+- How will the item help promote inclusive and equitable teaching practices?

-- Does this software or service have the potential to impact more than one course or group of students (now or in the future)?
-Please explain.
+- Please explain briefly how this item has the potential to benefit more than one course or group of students (now or in the future).

 Digital Pedagogy Cohorts